 As of October 5, 2017, this project has been completed.
 Habitat restoration work will continue adjacent to Liberty Creek around the bridge site.
 Spokane County Parks, Recreation & Golf Department is in the process of replacing trail (foot) bridges along the Liberty Lake Loop Trail within Liberty Lake Regional Park.
 In 2013, the Beaver Bypass Bridge was constructed by the Inland Empire Chapter of the Backcountry Horsemen of Washington with financial assistance through Washington State Recreation & Conservation Office (RCO).

 The Split Creek Bridge is an older bridge that was not built to accommodate Spokane County maintenance ATVs.
 For decades, Spokane County Parks Operations staff have utilized an existing ford to access Cedar Grove for stewardship activities.
 The goals of this project are:

 Increase public safety;

 Push the bridge footings farther away from the creek to provide more “wiggle room” for the creek;

 Close off an ATV ford that Spokane County Parks has been using for years to access the Cedar Grove area for maintenance purposes; and

 Restore impacted areas of Liberty Creek's shoreline.

-Project Timeline: Design - Completed; Permitting - In progress; Construction - August 2017
+Project Timeline: Design - Completed; Permitting - Completed; Construction - Completed October 2017